RichardLitt/octobuild/index.md

 After all, we like sharing what we're tinkering with, right?

-## How to contribute
+## Contribute

 [By going here](https://github.com/RichardLitt/octobuild/edit/gh-pages/index.md).
 When you click on that link, you'll be asked to fork the project (if you haven't before).
-You'll need a github username to do this.
+You'll need a GitHub username to do this.
 Once you create your own fork, you can edit any part of this page, and add or remove from it.
-We recommend that you add your project to `The list`.
+To be part of the project, **add your project** just like the others below.
+Submissions are accepted at any time before or during October.
+And that's it!
+You're on

 ## The list